aurelia-ui-toolkits/aurelia-kendoui-bridge/sample/src/installation/core.md

 ### KendoUI Core

 1. Install KendoUI Core and the aurelia-kendoui-bridge by issuing the command:
-`jspm install jquery kendo-ui aurelia-kendoui-bridge`
+`jspm install css jquery kendo-ui aurelia-kendoui-bridge`

 2. Open `config.js` and add a couple of path mappings: